Israeli new shekel: Coins

 In 1985, coins in denominations of 1 agora, 5 agorot, 10 agorot, ₪1/2, and ₪1 were introduced.
 In 1990, ₪5 coins were introduced, followed by ₪10 coins in 1995.
 Production of 1 agora pieces ceased in 1990, and they were removed from circulation on 1 April 1991.
 A ₪2 coin was introduced on 9 December 2007.
 The 5 agorot coin, last minted in 2007, was removed from circulation on 1 January 2008.

 In April 2011, it was reported that new coins would be minted that would use less metal and thus lower costs.
 Counterfeiting would also be harder.
 The Bank of Israel is considering dropping the word "new" on the planned coins series.
 If approved, this would be the first replacement of all coins since the introduction of the new shekel coins in September 1985.
 The coins are minted by the Korea Minting and Security Printing Corporation (KOMSCO).

+In 2022, the Bank of Israel announced a new series of coins featuring updated inscriptions for its coins, with "new shekels" replacing "new sheqalim".
+The 5 and 10 new shekel coins will be the first to feature the new inscriptions, and the 10 agorot and 1/2 new shekel coins will feature its unit names rendered in Arabic.